 There is no shame losing to Clayton Kershaw.
 He's no Justin Verlander, throwing bushels of hittable fastballs, one right after the other.
 No, this is Clayton Kershaw, who is almost certainly the best pitcher in the National League.
 You match up anyone with Kershaw -- Matt Cain, vintage Tim Lincecum, the ghost of Christy Mathewson -- and there's still a great chance that Kershaw is going to be unhittable, and there's nothing the Giants can do.
 That's how this best-pitcher-in-the-league stuff works.
 There will be games against Clayton Kershaw over the next decade.
 There will be losses against Clayton Kershaw.

-All you can ask is that the Giants limit the kinds of losses to Kershaw that people will remember in 20 years.
+All you can ask is that the Giants limit the kinds of losses to Kershaw to the ones that people won't remember in 20 years.

 So, well, uh … shoot.